 TTD means temporary total disability (TTD) benefits.
-These are a specific type of workers’ compensation indemnity benefit that you may receive if you suffer a workplace injury, and the doctor restricts you from working as a result of your injuries or treatment.
+These are a specific type of workers’ compensation benefits that you may receive if you suffer a workplace injury and the doctor restricts you from working due to your injuries or treatment.
 These are four types of indemnity benefits, and they generally provide more weekly income than the other types of indemnity benefits.

 TTD should cover about two-thirds of your usual weekly income from working, up to a maximum established by Georgia law.
-If you can return to work on light duty or have a permanent injury, you may receive temporary partial disability or permanent partial disability benefits instead.
-Death benefits are also available if the worker involved passed away from their injuries.
+If you can return to work on light duty or have a permanent injury, you may receive temporary or permanent partial disability benefits instead.
+Death benefits are also available if the worker involved passes away from their injuries.

 How TTD Workers’ Compensation Benefits Work

 If you have an on-the-job injury or illness that prevents you from working at all, and your employer provides workers’ compensation insurance, you should qualify for TTD benefits.
-These benefits have a one week waiting period as per the Official Code of Georgia Annotated (O.C.G.A.) § 34-9-220, which means the first seven days you miss from work are unpaid.
+These benefits have a one week waiting period as per the Official Code of Georgia Annotated (OCGA) § 34-9-220 , which means the first seven days you miss from work are unpaid.
 On the eighth day, you should receive your TTD benefits.
-If you miss three weeks (21 days) from work, you will receive benefits for the initial seven days.
+You will receive benefits for the initial seven days if you miss three weeks (21 days) from work.

 TTD benefits will continue until you can return to work or up to 400 weeks.
 In some cases, workers with catastrophic injuries may qualify for lifetime TTD benefits.